-Vitamins have many benefits, particularly in strengthening our immune systems and making our bodies healthier and more capable of withstanding diseases and infections.
+Vitamins have many benefits, including strengthening our immune systems and supporting hair and scalp health.

 What Is Biotin?

 Biotin is a water-soluble vitamin that helps the body convert food into energy.
 In addition to contributing to skin, hair and nail health, Biotin can help support the regulation of blood sugar levels and functions of the immune and nervous system.
 Because of its water-soluble property, the body doesn’t store biotin so the foods in one’s diet or one’s supplement regimen need to include this nutrient.
 Fortunately, many of the foods that contain biotin are often used in breakfast, lunch and dinner dishes!